 Department of English

 The Morehouse Forensics (Speech and Debate) program provides opportunity for students to showcase their oratorical skills through a variety of speech and debate events.
 Currently, the program is primarily concentrated on a variety of forms of intercollegiate debate including parliamentary debate and international public debate.
 The program is ranked the best parliamentary debate program in the State of Georgia, and the team finished the 2011-2012 season ranked in the top 16 in the nation according to the National Parliamentary Debate Association.
 At the 2012 Pi Kappa Delta Nationals, the team earned top honors by having one team reach elimination rounds in parliamentary debate and bringing home speaker awards in a variety of debate events including parliamentary debate and international public debate.
-The team has also participated in speech events including: poetry, prose, dramatic interpretation, dramatic duo , program oral interpretation, persuasive speaking, informative speaking, impromptu speaking, extemporaneous speaking, after dinner speaking and communication analysis.
-In 2004, the team finished 18th out of over a hundred teams at the American Forensic Association National Individual Events Tournament.
+The team has also participated in speech events including: poetry, prose, dramatic interpretation, dramatic duo , program oral interpretation, persuasive speaking, informative speaking, impromptu speaking, extemporaneous speaking, after dinner speaking, and communication analysis.
 The team competes all over the Southeast, with occasional jaunts to more exotic locales.

 Contact: Attorney Ken Newby, Director of Forensics

-English majors and minors are encouraged to apply for grants and fellowships to study in other countries during summer semesters or year-long terms.
+English majors and minors are encouraged to apply for grants and fellowships to study in other countries during winter or summer breaks, or year-long terms.
 Credit for such work is assessed and awarded toward graduation as applicable.